-Apart from video content, though, the tool also delivers many articles written by specialists and great photos of plants.
-It familiarizes its viewers with different views on gardening, approaches that you might have not thought of and many more.
+Apart from the video content, though, the tool also delivers many articles written by specialists and great photos of plants.
+It familiarizes its viewers with different views on gardening, approaches that you might have not thought of, and many more.

 All this comes from its founder – James Alexander-Sinclair who said that the aim of the app was to, “be flippantly authoritative.”
 You can find out more about it from the website, and you’ll be able to download it on your mobile device if you’re using iOS v5.0 or version 2.2 of Android.